New Finds

 “Opal Glo” buttons lasted a full decade as a G.Herring/Beutron trade name.
 In truth, the same type of plastic buttons were sold by G. Herring from 1948 (called Irridel) and into the 1970s, possibly later.
 It is possible that cheaper plastics replaced the casein formula originally used: definitely there were more polyester and nylon buttons being sold by the company from around 1958.
 The older buttons have a richer, deeper colour and glow.

-I can’t image larger stores would hold onto old stock for so many years (from before 1954 until after 1966 when imperial pricing was done with).
-Perhaps smaller haberdashery stores weren’t through with their stock turnover?
+I can’t image larger stores would hold onto old stock for so many years (from before 1954 until 1967 when imperial pricing was done with).
+Perhaps smaller haberdashery stores weren’t thorough with their stock turnover?

 The card without the cotton thread dates from around 1958.
 “Tecpearl” buttons, first advertised in that year, appear on these type of cards.
 The other two date from around 1964.
 After that, the name ‘Opal-Glo’ is no longer used, even though identical buttons still appeared on Beutron cards.